Far North District Council

-Far North District Council (Te Kaunihera o Te Hiku o te Ika) is the territorial authority for the Far North District of New Zealand.
+Far North District Council (abbr.
+FNDC; Māori: Te Kaunihera o Te Hiku o te Ika) is the territorial authority for the Far North District of New Zealand.
+It serves as the district's local government alongside the Northland Regional Council as the regional council.
+The current entity has existed since 1989, prior to which local government in the area was split between six local authorities.

-The council is led by the mayor of Far North, who is currently Moko Tepania.
-There are also ten ward councillors.
+The governing body of the council has 11 councillors and is chaired by the mayor of the Far North (currently Moko Tepania since October 2022).
+There also three community boards.